Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Algebras of prime degree

 It is still unknown whether every algebra of degree $p$ over $F$ is cyclic.
 This is known when $p=2$ or $3$, but open for $p\geq 5$.
 In the case of $p$-special fields, however, this is known to be true.
-Recall that a field $F$ is $p$-special, if it has no finite extension fields of degree prime to $p$ \cite[Section 101.B]{EKM}.
-Note that by cite{Lotscher:2013}, all finite extensions of a $p$-special field are of degree $p^m$ for some positive integer $m$.

 \begin{thm}[\cite{Albert:1968}] If $F$ is a $p$-special field, then every central simple algebra of degree $p$ over $F$ is cyclic. \end{thm}